“He is mine in a way that he will never be hers, yet he is hers in a way that he will never be mine, and so together, we are motherhood.” -Desha Wood

 An Adoptive Mother’s Love for a Birth Mother

 “A child born to another woman calls me mommy.
-The magnitude of that tragedy and the depth of that privilege are not lost on me.” -Jody Landers
+The magnitude of that tragedy and the depth of that privilege is not lost on me.” -Jody Landers

 The adoption process is rarely a quick one.
 It takes a considerable amount of time and effort.
 Some women spend years waiting and wondering when their chance at motherhood will find them.
 When that time finally comes, it is an amazing blessing.
 Many adoptive moms find that they feel a great deal of gratitude towards the courageous woman who is giving them one of life’s most precious gifts.
 In cases where the adoptive mother has struggled with infertility or miscarriage, she may have a deeper understanding of what it’s like to lose a child.
 In this way, she is empathetic to the sacrifice a birth mother is making and the sense of loss she may be feeling.
 Many adoptive moms hold their child’s birth mother in a place of honor in their hearts.